erlike/identicon_elixir/README.md

-# Identicon generator for ELIXIR
+# Identicon generator in ELIXIR

 ###### Identicon_Elixir is a program which generate an identicon image based on a string.